clanfear/CSSS508/Lectures/Week7/CSSS508_week7_vectorization.md

 * Given a vector and definition of "invalid" values, replace with `NA`
 * Templates for favorite `ggplot`s used in reports

-Advanced uses for functions (not covered in this class):
+Advanced function applications (not covered in this class):

 * Parallel processing
 * Generating *other* functions